 Only open to master’s students in Psychology.
-Students are strongly advised to first follow the course in Advanced Psycho-diagnostics.
+Students are strongly advised to first follow the course in Advanced Psycho-diagnostics, but this is not obligatory.

 This course extends students’ knowledge of abnormal development from infancy through to adolescence, and simultaneously builds knowledge around the approaches to assessment, prevention and intervention for clinical problems arising during this time.